dudanogueira/recipes-js/src/generative-search/README.md

-#
+# Generative Search

-To find out more about
+Find out more about [Generative Search](https://weaviate.io/developers/weaviate/starter-guides/generative#what-is-generative-search) in the Weaviate Documentation.